All About Vitamin A

 Deficiencies are treated as any other vitamin deficiency would be treated.
 A doctor assesses the degree of your deficiency and then recommends a daily dosage of supplements.
 You’ll have to keep up with the supplements until your supply has been replenished.

-Like any deficiency, a lack in this vitamin can be harmful to everyone, but it is especially harmful to babies and young children.
+Like any deficiency, a lack of this vitamin can be harmful to everyone, but it is especially harmful to babies and young children.
 If left untreated, a deficiency in the vitamin can lead to development issues and blindness.

 Vitamin Eye